 Current Working Papers:

-- Bombs, Broadcasts and Treason: Allied Intervention and Domestic Opposition to the Nazi Regime in Germany during World War II (with Ruben Enikolopov, Maria Petrova, and Hans-Joachim Voth), draft coming soon.
+- Bombs, Broadcasts and Resistance: Allied Intervention and Domestic Opposition to the Nazi Regime During World War II (with Ruben Enikolopov, Maria Petrova, and Hans-Joachim Voth), 2020, CEPR DP15292.
+VOXeu Column

-- Tax-price Elasticity of Charitable Donations – Evidence from the German Taxpayer Panel, WZB Discussion Paper SP II 2014-302, January 2014.
+- Tax-price Elasticity of Charitable Donations – Evidence from the German Taxpayer Panel, 2014, WZB Working Paper SP II 2014–302.

 Work in progress: